 The final row may need to be trimmed for a proper fit.
 Secure it tightly with a pull bar and rubber mallet.
 If necessary, surface nail the last row.
 For floating floors, ensure the last plank clicks securely into place.

 For the glue-down method, leave the floor for 24 hours before using the space.
-To maintain a straight line, always check the alignment of the planks
+To maintain a straight line, always check the alignment of the planks.

 For solid wood flooring, a protective finish is important to preserve the wood.
 Common finishes include Polyurethane and Natural Oils.